 A little mix n match taco feast that’s quick when ya need it.
 These were made with high dollar all natural drug free hallelujah chicken breast.
 I don’t usually buy this type of bird but this time I caught it on sale.

 Yup, quick anytime homemade stuffed steak crescents.
 Always pinching the dough ends tightly to make sure nothing got out, but it always did.
 I went on the wild side with these and just rolled the damn things.

 These taco dogs were fantastic and similar to some dogs made a few weeks ago.
-Didn’t use our suggested amount of Taco Dust which confirmed the minimum amount suggested for one pound of beef is ¼ cup.
-Either way it’s gonna be messy cause queso ain’t containable.
+Didn’t use our suggested amount of Taco Dust which confirmed the minimum amount suggested for one pound of beef is a ¼ cup.
+Either way, it’s gonna be messy cause queso ain’t containable.

 These nachos beat any drive through and the big plus was they weren’t soggy from a drive home.
-For the meat and cheese part I made sort of a thick queso that was mixed 1 TexMex taco meat and .50 Velveeta cheese.
+Thick queso that was mixed with Taco Dust uploaded to ground beef.
 It played a big part in my h*ll yeah moment.

-It’s been extra busy
+I get excited when I see a drive-thru joint advertising fried potatoes covered in stuff usually cheese.
 The problem is when you get it home it doesn’t look like the picture.
-In my never ending quest to not have to close my eyes when I eat, this taco tize monstrosity happened.
+In my never-ending quest to

 Tonight we stuffed some Anaheim chili’s in an effort to not throw away leftovers from previous dinners.
 They turned out great however I would recommend a filler in the stuffing to make more firm when done.
 I think bread crumbs would work perfect.